JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - good solid state amps https://youtu.be/0GZ0522lv5s peavey bandit, jc, fender deluxe + 112, studio pro 112, gig worthy, sound great in a live mix, sound awesome with pedals, and they just work.

-$900 Fender Tone Master Deluxe Reverb (Blonde is hot!  )
+- $900 Fender Tone Master (Tonemaster) Deluxe Reverb (Blonde is hot!
+XLR Out for noise free recording, Only 23lbs)

 - $50 Peavey Rage 158
 - $200 Yamaha THR10X (6lbs I instantly loved the original when I plugged in a few years back.
 I thought it was tube but I just loved the whole package.
 This one is tuned towards modern metal)